 Rice noodles can help you add some variety to your diet, as well as a significant amount of the essential minerals selenium and manganese.
 However, due to their high carbohydrate content, they can also adversely affect your blood sugar if you eat too much of them or pair them with the wrong foods.

-A carbohydrate serving for a diabetic is 15 grams, which means a 1-cup serving of cooked rice noodles, which has about 42 grams of carbohydrates, counts as three servings of carbohydrates.
+A carbohydrate serving for a person with diabetes is 15 grams, which means a 1-cup serving of cooked rice noodles, which has about 42 grams of carbohydrates, counts as three servings of carbohydrates.
 Each meal should contain three to five carbohydrate servings, depending on whether you're a man or a woman and how active you are.
 Eating more carbohydrates than this could make your blood sugar levels more likely to spike.

 The glycemic index estimates how much a particular food is likely to increase your blood sugar levels.
 Foods with a low glycemic index of 55 or less aren't likely to greatly affect your blood sugar levels, while those with a high GI of 76 or above are more likely to cause large increases.
 Rice noodles tend to be among the lower-GI rice products, according to a study published in the "International Journal of Food Sciences and Nutrition" in 2009.
 Boiled dried rice noodles have a GI of 61, making them a medium-GI food, but if you choose fresh noodles instead, the GI is low at 40.
 Some dishes using rice noodles can be high on the glycemic index, however, including Chinese fried rice noodles with sliced beef, which has a glycemic index of 80.